unioslo/harborapi/docs/ext/examples/api-artifacts.md

 This page describes how to fetch all vulnerabilities from all artifacts in all repositories in all (or a subset of) projects.

-The recipe below shows how to fetch all artifacts and determine if any of them are affected by an OpenSSL 3.x vulnerability.
-Notice how we specify each project manually, instead of fetching from all projects.
+The recipe below demonstrates how to fetch all artifacts that have vulnerabilities affecting OpenSSL version 3.x.

-There are two primary reasons for this:
-    * We don't want to fetch all projects, as we only care about a subset of them.
-    * We don't want to overload our harbor instance by requesting all artifacts at once, as this will result in a lot of concurrent requests.
+The recipe makes use of the built-in rate limiting implemented in [`get_artifact_vulnerabilities`][harborapi.ext.api.get_artifact_vulnerabilities].
+By default, a maximum of 5 requests are sent concurrently, which prevents accidentally performing a DoS attack on your Harbor instance.

+Attempting to fetch too many resources simultaneously can lead to extreme slowdowns and in some cases completely locking up your Harbor instance.
+Experiment with the `batch_size` argument of [`get_artifact_vulnerabilities`][harborapi.ext.api.get_artifact_vulnerabilities] to find the optimal value for your Harbor instance.

 ```py
 import asyncio